shlomi-levi/Shape-Drawing---JavaFX/README.md

 ![](images/1.png)

-All you need to do is grab a shape and somewhere to the left of the red line
+All you need to do is grab a shape and place it somewhere to the left of the red line

 ![](images/2.png)